Esser50K/Unity-Wiimote/README.md

 - **Fully Documented**: The API comes with an example scene in Unity3D that makes use of all of the API's functions.
 The API itself is well commented and comes with [Doxygen](http://www.stack.nl/~dimitri/doxygen/) documentation.
 - **Open and Growing**: The API is licensed under the generous MIT license (see LICENSE.txt) so you can easily use it in your projects.
-Source code access lets you debug easer.
+Source code access lets you debug easier.
 Of course, it's also free!

 Installation
 ------------

 instal the package from this Repo